Computing the inverses, their power sums, and extrema for Euler's totient and other multiplicative functions: Examples in the OEIS

-The Online Encyclopedia of Integer Sequences~\cite{OEIS} contains a number of sequences, for which the proposed algorithm allows one to compute many terms: \footnote{Some of the current records in the number of computed terms belong to Ray Chandler.}
+The Online Encyclopedia of Integer Sequences~\cite{OEIS} contains a number of sequences, for which the proposed algorithm can compute many terms: \footnote{Some of the terms in these sequences were computed by Ray Chandler.}